johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally (leaving other providers' NS in the set unchanged).
 Provider A then tries to agree with provider B on a new NS RRset.
-When agreement is reached provider A adds a CSYNC record to the zone.
+When agreement is reached, all providers add a CSYNC record to the zone.

-TODO: Shouldn't all providers add an equivalent CSYNC record?

 Provider A monitors the parent NS RRset.
 When provider A notices the parent NS RRset contains NS_An it can try to agree with provider B to remove the CSYNC record.

-TOOD: Shouldn't all providers monitor the parent NS RRset?
-(Provider B should not remove the CSYNC record based on provider A's instruction, as long as it hasn't been acted upon.)
+(Alternatively, each provider monitors the parent and removes the CSYNC record once the parent-side NS RRset was updated as expected.)

 ### On-boarding a new provider